Do you feel like selling never gets any easier?

 Assessing infrastructure helps budget for upgrades like newer CRMs, cloud data storage, and real-time analytics APIs.

-If expertise is lacking in-house, engage external consultants to audit systems.
+If in-house expertise is lacking, engage external consultants to audit systems.

-A real estate firm has been keen on leveraging AI to optimize customer interactions and improve lead conversion rates.
-Before diving into AI adoption, they decided to assess their existing tech infrastructure.
+A real estate firm has been keen on using AI to optimize customer interactions and improve lead conversion rates.
+Before diving into AI adoption, they decided to assess their existing tech stack.

 The IT department created a comprehensive list of all software, platforms, and tools currently in use.
 This includes their CRM, website backend, customer communication tools, and data storage solutions.